gabrield03/cs163/docs/project-doc.md

 		- Homogeneity of Variance: The variance of the data within each group should be equal.
 			- [Scipy - Levene Test](https://docs.scipy.org/doc/scipy/reference/generated/scipy.stats.levene.html)

-			- I will use Levene's test to determine whether the variance in energy usage is similar across each group.
+			- I used Levene's test to determine whether the variance in energy usage is similar across each group.
 It tests the null hypothesis that all input samples (average kWh) are from populations (months) with equal variances.
 			- The p-value represents the proportion of values in the null distribution greater than or equal to the observed value of the statistic.